Living Labs - THE ART OF ADAPTATION, COMMUNICATION AND EDUCATION

 Elphin Tom Joe - PhD student

 There is often so much technical jargon when having to explain or understand climate adaptation research with many nuances which if missed would lead to misunderstanding.
-This Living Lab is focused on reducing the difficulty of communicating technical concepts of adaptation to the larger public and seeks to use comic book storytelling to achieve this.
+This Living Lab focused on reducing the difficulty of communicating technical concepts of adaptation to the larger public, using comic book storytelling to achieve this.
 You will be provided with physical and digital copies of comic books so that you are immersed in a different communication medium that has not been used substantially yet.
-We will provide you with a space for interaction and feedback that will generate interest in utilizing such a medium for your own work.
-You will be able to register to receive your materials in the future as digital copies for use in your own organizations or research.
+We provided participants with a space for interaction and feedback that generated interest in utilizing such a medium for your own work. participants were able to register to receive materials in the future as digital copies for use in their own organizations or research.

-Printed comic book copies will be available for you to read and submit feedback on.
-Additionally, there will be posters and sketches available for viewing and feedback.
-Digital copies can be accessed by all participants through a QR code for download and use under the creative commons copyright license.
-You are expected to freely explore and interact with the materials available and this is not guided.
-You will be given adhesive notes and a feedback wall to share your thoughts on the experience.
-Based on the feedback received the comics will be further improved and as a participant you will receive a copy of the improved material as a digital copy to your email.
+Printed comic book copies were available for participants to read and submit feedback on.
+Additionally, there were posters and sketches available for viewing and feedback.
+Digital copies could be accessed by all participants through a QR code for download and use under the creative commons copyright license.
+Participants were expected to freely explore and interact with the materials available and this was not guided.
+Participants were given adhesive notes and a feedback wall to share their thoughts on the experience.
+Based on the feedback received the comics were further improved and participants received a copy of the improved material as a digital copy via email.

 Aims and expected outcomes: